sassoftware/iot-esp-reference-architectures/04_ESP_With_HA/ESP_With_HA.md

 - All the limitations mentioned [above](#limitations) apply here.

 #### Discussion
 It is a very bulky deployment and resource-intensive.
 One must be very careful when choosing this architecture.
 This should be used only if it is necessary to have 1+N failover.
-A full example with samples can be found on GitLab under [Create and deploy an ESP HA system using Kafka and Viya 4](https://gitlab.sas.com/IOT/reference-architectures/esp-high-availability-using-kafka-and-viya-4)

 ### Stateless Models with DB for Persistent State
 The purpose of this 1+N HA architecture is to keep the ESP state within its memory and allowing failover.
 If stateless models using a database for the persisting states can be designed, then this setup loses interest and must not be considered.
-We will then recommend using the [Multi Node ESP Kubernetes architecture](https://gitlab.sas.com/IOT/reference-architectures/esp-reference-architectures/-/blob/master/05_Multi_Node_ESP_Kube_with_LoadBalancer/multi_node_esp_kubernetes_using_loadbalancer.md#stateless-esp-projects-using-db-for-persistent-state) design.
+We will then recommend using the [Multi Node ESP Kubernetes architecture](https://gitlab.sas.com/IOT/reference-architectures/esp-reference-architectures/-/blob/master/02_Multi_Node_ESP_Kubernetes/multi_node_esp_kubernetes_operator_framework.md) design.

 ### Multiple Cascading Projects
 Due to the architecture complexity that would be required, we don't recommend designing cascading projects with this failover architecture.
-If cascading projects are required, we recommend using suitable [Multi Node ESP Kubernetes architectures](https://gitlab.sas.com/IOT/reference-architectures/esp-reference-architectures/-/blob/master/05_Multi_Node_ESP_Kube_with_LoadBalancer/multi_node_esp_kubernetes_using_loadbalancer.md#stateless-esp-projects-using-db-for-persistent-state).
+If cascading projects are required, we recommend using suitable [Multi Node ESP Kubernetes architectures](https://gitlab.sas.com/IOT/reference-architectures/esp-reference-architectures/-/blob/master/02_Multi_Node_ESP_Kubernetes/multi_node_esp_kubernetes_operator_framework.md).